 Additionally, a new Peanut Revenue policy now provides farmers the ability to manage risk for both yield and revenue losses.

-The 2014 Farm Bill may also result in several new crop insurance products coming to market.
+The 2014 Farm Bill also resulted in several new crop insurance products coming to market.
 One new type of product authorized for commodities, Margin Protection, (MP) became available in the 2016 crop year, for corn, rice, soybeans, and wheat in select states and counties.
 MP provides coverage against an unexpected decrease in a farmer’s operating margin (revenue less input costs).
 It is area-based, using county-level estimates of average revenue and input costs to establish the amount of coverage and indemnity payments.

-* As of August 2018
+* As of July 2019